abukhadra/Quran/README.md

     $  cargo run > output.txt
     ````

-Open output.txt using an editor, and switch the writing direction to "Right to Left"
+Open output.txt using an editor, and switch the writing direction to "Right to Left".
-Or use a terminal that supports Arabic, following screen shot using  MacOS Terminal.app
+Or use a terminal that supports Arabic, following screen shot using  MacOS Terminal.app.

 ![src/examples/quick_test.rs output](./img/quick_test.png "src/examples/quick_test.rs")